 - Create username and password, create a site phrase, select a site image, and select secret questions;

-- Allow 5 to 10 business days for mail delivery of the activation code;
+- Allow up to 10 business days for mail delivery of the activation code;

 - Return to the online service and enter your username and password;